 - Parking is a privilege and may be revoked without a refund for excessive tardies and unexcused absences.
-Students who reach 5 unexcused absences will have their parking permit pulled for two weeks.
-If a student reaches 8 unexcused absences his or her parking permit will be pulled permanently. - There are two types of student parking permits issued: Main Lot and Upper Lot.
-Students will be assigned a parking space and are only permitted to park in that space. - All junior and senior students who are enrolled in a zero-hour class and who purchase a parking permit will be issued a Main Lot permit.
+Students who reach 5 unexcused absences or tardies to their first class of the day will have their parking permit pulled for two weeks.
+If a student reaches 8 unexcused absences or tardies, his or her parking permit will be pulled permanently. - There are three types of student parking permits issued: Main Lot, Part-time lot and Upper Lot.
+Students will be assigned a parking space and are only permitted to park in that space.
+Part-time students will have a permit to park in the northwest parking lot only (no assigned spaces). - All junior and senior students who are enrolled in a zero-hour class and who purchase a parking permit will be issued a Main Lot permit.
 Note: Zero-hour Juniors will be guaranteed a Main Lot permit only while enrolled in a zero-hour class. - Seniors will be given preference in purchasing Main Lot permits.
 Juniors will be entered into a lottery for the remaining main lot and upper lot spaces. - Sophomore students will be eligible to purchase Upper Lot parking permits beginning second semester if spaces are available.